HILDE MARSTRANDER IS A NORWEGIAN ARTIST, ILLUSTRATOR, AND EX-FASHION JOURNALIST.

 ” I have a strong perceptiveness, which is both my burden and my blessing.“

-HILDE: – Both irrationality and unconsciousness can be good tools for many artists, although I do not believe in the myth of the «tormented artist».
+HILDE: – Both irrationality and unconsciousness can be useful tools for many artists, although I do not believe in the myth of the «tormented artist».
 You don’t have to seek destructiveness to be a good artist.
 Many succeed doing the opposite – by keeping a clear head and working hard.

 ” Intuitiveness is perhaps my personal favorite.
 You just get an idea, feel it in your marrow, brew on it for a while, write down some words, let it simmer – and if you still think it’s a good idea after some time, go for it.”

 HILDE: – My parents were both engaged in the arts.
-My father used to take me to almost every opera, ballet and annual art show at Kunstnernes Hus («House of the Arts»).
+My father used to take me to almost every opera, ballet an annual art show at Kunstnernes Hus («House of the Arts»).
 I still go there every year if I’m in town.
 My mother wrote short stories and published a collection of poems at Solum.
 I don’t know whether this identifies me, but my mother had a story about me which I find telling:

 ” She once put me in the child seat at the back of her bicycle.
 I was a toddler, maybe 2 or 3 years.
 She fell on her bike, and told me I instantly crawled to the sidewalk into safety at the «speed of light».
 Since then, I have often been in potentially hazardous or challenging situations, but always seem to crawl back.”

-HILDE: – I then started studying art.
+HILDE: – Yes, I then started studying art.
 I guess I have been lucky along the way, as I have had several people contributing to my life choices.
 My mother, first and foremost.
 But also some brilliant teachers and mentors I met along the road.
 I made friends with designer and founder of fashion school ESMOD, Nils-Christian Ihlen Hansen when I was flat broke and living in Paris.
 He took me under his wings, fed me Thai food and gave me free private lessons in illustration and design.

 HILDE: – I like the fact that there is an understated poetry to most of my works.
 It is often quite eye-catching, but if you look closer, and take the time to read the manifests, there are more layers to it.
-I believe (although many have, and will continue to differ)

 ” Every time someone comes up to me and tells me that my art touched them in a profound way, rather than just the aesthetics, I feel blessed and humble.”

-DT500ZINE: – Equality and Transparency for everyone!
-Male vs female artist?
+DT500ZINE: – Male vs. female artist?

-” I think it would be healthy for the art industry to invite more people with a hands-on background from the field to the round table, where decisions and selections are made.“
+” I think it would be healthy for the art industry to invite more people with a hands-on background from the field to the roundtable, where decisions and selections are made.“

-DT500 ZINE: – Let’s cover up the beast, trends vs changes?
+DT500 ZINE: – trends vs. changes?

 ” Having (in a «previous» life) worked many years in fashion, and hence with trend forecasting, I am sensitive to shifting trends.
 As a result, I consciously try to avoid them.”

 HILDE: – Yes, I think we do.
 But I know this is not true for everyone.
-The problem with the society as a whole today is that most people don’t have the extra resources to engage in global affairs, the environment, animal care, gender equality, race, ethnicity, freedom of religion etc.
+The problem with the society as a whole today is that most people don’t have the extra resources to engage in global affairs, the environment, animal care, gender equality, race, ethnicity, freedom of religion, etc.

 ” The best way to save the human race, and the earth, would undoubtedly be to go back to the rural ways of our ancestors, move out in the countryside, live off the land, be self-sufficient, make our own houses, clothes, tools.
 Minimize, not maximize.”